Zelensky's chief of staff Yermak resigns amid Ukraine's biggest corruption scandal

 "As for the new head of the (President's) Office, tomorrow I will hold consultations with those who could lead this institution," he added.

-Zelensky also commented on who would represent Ukraine instead of Yermak, who was appointed to lead a Ukrainian delegation in the U.S.-Ukraine talks in Switzerland on Nov.
+Zelensky also commented on who would represent Ukraine instead of Yermak, who was appointed to lead a delegation in the U.S.-Ukraine talks in Switzerland on Nov.
 23.

-Rustem Umerov, secretary of the National Security and Defense Council, is also under investigation in the Energoatom corruption case but has not been charged so far.
+Rustem Umerov, secretary of the National Security and Defense Council, is also under investigation in the Energoatom corruption case, but has not been charged so far.

 Two other officials implicated in the corruption scandal, Justice Minister Herman Halushchenko and Energy Minister Svitlana Hrynchuk, were fired on Nov.
 19. They have not been charged yet.